Looking for work abroad but are unsure where you should go?

-Fun Fact: The most famous building is probably the ''Evoluon'', which looks likes like a landed alien spaceship which is now use as a conference enter.
+Fun Fact: The most famous building is probably the ''Evolution'', which looks likes like a landed alien spaceship which is now used as a conference enter.

-Eindhoven is the sixth largest city in the Netherlands that was originally built on a trade route from the Netherlands to Liège but it has now become a technology center that is of course full of great multilingual jobs.
+Eindhoven is the sixth largest city in the Netherlands that was originally built on a trade route from the Netherlands to Liège but it has now become a technology centre that is, of course, full of great multilingual jobs.

 Does Eindhoven sound like a city you'd like to work abroad in?
 Click Now For more on our multilingual jobs here.